-Tarot and Oracle Decks have exploded into the common experience since the 1990s.
+Tarot and Oracle Decks have exploded into a common experience since the 1990s.
 Today there are literally thousands of decks to choose from, including out-of-print decks and published ones.
 Reviewing anything involves subjective judgment based on various criteria.

 I will be looking at the quality and size of the cards, visual accessibility of the art, quality of the companion text of the deck, and potential usefulness in professional practice.
 This month I have chosen to review the Crow’s Magick Tarot by Londa Marks (this deck is currently out-of-print).